Robjects-Pi/Pi-Logger/README.md

     - [Conclusion](#conclusion)

-## Readme for Raspberry Pi Diagnostics Logger
+## Raspberry Pi Diagnostics Logger

-### Overview

 This project provides a simple script for logging various system diagnostics on a Raspberry Pi.
 The script collects data such as CPU usage, memory usage, disk space, network statistics, and system temperature, and appends this information to a CSV file named `log_entries.csv`.
 If the CSV file does not exist, it will be created automatically.

+### Overview

+The Raspberry Pi diagnostics logger script is designed to monitor and log key system metrics for a Raspberry Pi.
+By running this script at regular intervals, you can track the performance and health of your Raspberry Pi over time.
+The script collects the following system diagnostics:

+- CPU usage as a percentage
+- Memory usage in megabytes
+- Disk usage as a percentage
+- Network statistics (bytes sent and received)
+- System temperature (for Raspberry Pi)

+The script logs these metrics to a CSV file named `log_entries.csv`, which can be analyzed to identify trends, troubleshoot performance issues, or monitor system health.
+You can run the script manually or set up a cron job to automate the logging process at regular intervals.

 ### Prerequisites

+Before using the Raspberry Pi diagnostics logger, make sure you have the following:

-- Raspberry Pi running Raspberry Pi OS (or any compatible Linux distribution with Systemctl/Systemd services and/or CRON setup enabled)
+1. Raspberry Pi running Raspberry Pi OS (or any compatible Linux distribution with Systemctl/Systemd services and/or CRON setup enabled)

-- Basic knowledge of Python Script Usage
-- Basic knowledge of Bash Script Usage
+> - For the latest version of Raspberry Pi OS, visit the [Raspberry Pi OS download page](https://www.raspberrypi.org/software/operating-systems/).
+Follow the [Raspberry Pi OS installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) for detailed instructions on how to install it on your Raspberry Pi.

-- Basic knowledge of using the terminal
+2. Basic knowledge of the following concepts:
+   1. Python programming language
+   2. Basic Linux commands and file management
+   3. Using the terminal on Raspberry Pi
+   4. Using CRON jobs (for automated logging)
+   5. Using Systemctl/Systemd services (for automated logging)
+   6. Using Bash scripts (for automation)
+   7. Using CSV files for data storage
+   8. Using text editors like Nano or Vim
+   9.

+> Note: This script is designed to run on a Raspberry Pi with the default configuration.
+It may require modifications to work on other systems or distributions.

+If you are new to Raspberry Pi or any of the above concepts, don't worry!
+You can learn as you go by following the instructions provided in this guide.
+I'll provide some additional resources and references to help you understand the concepts better.

 ### Installation